MP 32x16x3 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the context of child safety.
-Furthermore, small elements of these devices have the potential to hinder the diagnostic process when they are in the body.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.